drnikki/text-ile/README.md

-# text-ile
+# README
-A text-based pattern generator for visualizing textiles based on data
+Text-ile is a text-based pattern generator